• Skip to primary navigation

 Most dog owners prefer to walk their dogs in the evening.
 There is less distraction.
 The only thing that is of utmost concern to most dog owners is the risk of getting hit by a moving car or bike.

-Therefore, it is advisable to wear something that will notify incoming vehicles of your presence.
+Therefore, wearing something that will notify incoming vehicles of your presence is advisable.
 It should be something reflective so that whenever income vehicles focus their headlights on you, they won’t misjudge your position.

-A reflective collar or leash (or both of them), will also make sense for your dog.
+A reflective collar or leash (or both) will make sense for your dog.
 So think about the safety of your dog while considering yours.

-In short, your dog needs a calmer environment with less distraction, particularly when he is just starting the training process.
-It would be easier to handle the pulling and excitement the dog might probably exhibit under such conditions.
+In short, your dog needs a calmer environment with less distraction, particularly when just starting the training process.
+It would be easier to handle the pulling and excitement the dog might exhibit under such conditions.

 Stand still when your dog pulls